Skip to main content

 Germany Night View

-With Contiki you’ll learn about the best bars and restaurants to visit, and find local gems that aren’t in any travel guide.
-In this same way, it’s so important that our community is a resource for LGBTQ+ travellers.
-Next time you see a tourist at your local gay bar, offer to show them around, or give them some recommendations!
+In the same vein, it’s so important for our community to be a safe resource for fellow LGBTQIA+ travellers.
+Next time you see a tourist at your local queer bar, offer to show them around, or give them some recommendations!
 Treat them as you’d want to be treated when you travel abroad.

 And as my final note, I want to say thank you to Contiki, for giving my boyfriend and I the trip of a lifetime.
 There’s nothing that will replace the experience we had.